On the Geometry and Optimization of Polynomial Convolutional Networks: CONVOLUTIONAL NEUROMANIFOLDS

 \subsection{Optimization}

 We now discuss aspects of optimization of a polynomial CNN for a regression task.
-In particular, by leveraging on the theory of the Euclidean distance degree introduced in Section \ref{sec:eucdd}, we compute the number of (complex) critical points over the neuromanifold for the regression objective.
+In particular, by leveraging on the theory of the Euclidean distance degree introduced in Section \ref{sec:eucdd}, we compute an upper bound for the number of (complex) critical points over the neuromanifold for the regression objective.

 We start by introducing the regression objective.
 Consider a dataset, i.e., a finite subset $\mathcal{D} \subset \mathbb{R}^{d_0} \times \mathbb{R}^{d_L}$ representing input-output pairs.
 The square-error loss $\mathcal{L}_{\mathcal{D}}\colon \mathcal{M}_{\mathbf{d}, \mathbf{k}, \mathbf{s}, r} \rightarrow \mathbb{R}_{\geq 0}$ is given by: